MaxMeiners/maxmeiners.github.io/_posts/2024-09-10-projects-year-1.md

     </ul>

     <p>
-      You can view the Streamlit page we created for this project here: [Streamlit Application Link](https://bredauniversityadsai-2022-23d-1fc-deliverables1-homepage-0ylp0q.streamlit.app).
+      You can view the Streamlit page we created for this project [here](https://bredauniversityadsai-2022-23d-1fc-deliverables1-homepage-0ylp0q.streamlit.app).
     </p>
   </div>
 </div>